 Trips to the summit of Europe

-New North Side Traverse Expedition!
+New North Side Expedition!

-7summits.com Elbrus 2008 Traverse Trip
+7summits.com Elbrus 2012 North side Trip

 The summit of Europe, the 2-headed giant of the Caucasus.
 A beautiful, non technical mountain that can be climbed by anyone with a good condition and basic glacier skills.
 If needed, the glacier skills can be acquired during the climbing.
-The climb will be guided by 7summiteer and 7summits.com owner Harry Kikstra together with local guides.
-Hear all the 7 summits stories & advice from the experts and get inspired on this 1st or 2nd step towards climbing the 7 summits.

 • We will have more extra days than normal, so we have the best summit chances even with a few bad weather days.